powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.3.25 Update: The loaded playlist was saved when another playlist was loaded.
+Now the playlist is saved on every edit.

+        Change: Any edits to a Playlist or the Play Queue will clear the resume marker if one exists.

+        Fix: Running Last Download when a video was never downloaded would autoplay the download directory.
+        MSG: A video has to be downloaded first for this feature to work.

+        Edit: View Playlist >>> Help

 ###  v5.3.12 Fix: Script errors in -Rename

 ###  v5.3.11 New: -Move Block added to -View Playlist and -Play Queue